Frequently Asked Questions

 Q: When and how do I get to choose my roommates?

 A: Roommate groups can be created after all the intended roommates have completed their application (application fee payment and co-signature by parent/legal guardian).
 Keep in mind that the application takes two business days to fully process and you will receive a confirmation email once it has been processed.
 Learn more about roommate groups at https://louisville.edu/housing/apply/roommate-group-instructions.

 Q: What are my residence hall options as a first-year student?

-A: First-year Cards live in our traditional style halls (Miller Hall, Unitas Tower and New Residence Hall 2021), suite-style halls (Kurz, Community Park, Louisville, and Billy Minardi Hall) and a small number of spaces in Bettie Johnson Hall and University Tower Apartments.
+A: First-year Cards live in our traditional style halls (Belknap Village North, Unitas Tower and Belknap Village South), suite-style halls (Kurz, Community Park, and Louisville Hall) and a small number of spaces in Bettie Johnson Hall, Billy Minardi Hall, Denny Crum Hall, and University Tower Apartments.
 Check out all of our housing options including a snapshot of each hall along with virtual tours at https://louisville.edu/housing/options/communities.

 Q: I have submitted the reduced housing application fee request.
 How do I know if it’s approved?